How to Remove a Bathroom Vanity Cabinet

 One of the most dramatic changes you can make in a bathroom is also one of the easiest projects for a DIYer.
 Replacing a vanity cabinet, countertop, sink, and faucet can amount to a major bathroom upgrade even if no other elements are changed.
-Today's vanities often come with counter surfaces with integrated sinks in a variety of materials, including quartz and solid surface, and many are surprisingly affordable.
+Today's vanities often are sold along with matching counter surfaces with integrated sinks in a variety of materials and many are surprisingly affordable.